irrdnet/irrd/README.rst

 places.
 Difficulties with continued maintenance and extension of these older versions lead to the IRRd v4 project.

-This project was commissioned by NTT_ and designed and developed by DashCare_.
+This project was originally commissioned by NTT_ and designed and developed by DashCare_.

 Please see the documentation_ for more.